BGMwebdev/SpeedTypingGame/README.md

 - #### Bugs & errors
     - First time I ran the game through lighthouse I had an 85% on accessibility, due to the fact that I did not have labels in the form and with my word box.
     - Mid-way through the project I couldn't select or fill in the form on the last page.
 I changed z-index's to classes of hide and show.
+    - Up untill the end I had a manifest error pertaining to my favicon.
+I took it out, it resolved the error, but doesn't show the favicon anymore.
 <hr>

 ### Deployment